dylanmarquezpr/Experiment-2/README.md

 <img width="583" height="325" alt="Screenshot 2025-09-01 163557" src="https://github.com/user-attachments/assets/98879a4f-0af5-41a7-ba67-6208f4365acf" />

-The program outputs the 10×10 ndarray of squares, followed by a filtered array containing only values divisible by 3.
-These results demonstrate efficient data handling using NumPy’s array operations.
+The output first displays the 10×10 matrix containing the squares of the numbers from 1 to 100.
+It then lists only the values divisible by 3, extracted into a separate 1D array and saved as div_by_3.npy.

 ## CONCLUSION